Icinga/icinga2/doc/6-object-types.md

   parent          |**Optional.** The name of the parent zone. global          |**Optional.** Whether configuration files for this zone should be synced to all endpoints.
 Defaults to false.

+Zone objects cannot currently be created with the API.

 # <a id="value-types"></a> Value Types